juxor/afaq/markdown/secI4.md

 egalitarian distribution anarchists favour in the vast majority of the population.
 The parasitism associated with capitalism would be a thing of the past.
-Thus the problem of the "lazy" person fails to understand the nature of humanity nor the revolutionising effects of freedom on the nature and content of work.
+Thus the problem of the "lazy" person fails to understand the nature of humanity or the revolutionising effects of freedom on the nature and content of work.

 ## I.4.15 What will the workplace of tomorrow look like?